The One Cleaning Solution to NEVER Use On Your Fountains

 The One Cleaning Solution to NEVER Use On Your Fountains To ensure that water fountains last a while, it is vital to perform regular maintenance.
 It is essential to clean it out and take out any debris or foreign elements that might have gotten into or onto it.
 Another factor is that water that is exposed to sunlight is prone to growing algae.
 Blend hydrogen peroxide, sea salt, or vinegar into the water to avoid this particular problem.

+Another option is to mix bleach into the water, but this action can hurt wild animals and so should really be avoided.
 Every three-four months, garden fountains should have a decent cleaning.
 Before cleaning, all of the water must be removed.
 Then use mild soap and a soft sponge to clean the innner part of the reservoir.
 Feel free to use a toothbrush if necessary for any tiny crevasses.
 Be sure to thoroughly rinse the interior of the fountain to make sure all the soap is gone.

 It is highly advised taking the pump apart to better clean the inside and eliminate any plankton or calcium.
 You might want to let it soak in vinegar for a few hours to make it easier to clean.
 Mineral or rain water, versus tap water, is ideal in order to prevent any build-up of chemicals inside the pump.